(revised Jul 17, 2018) -- [Download Official Packet]

 CTBA prohibits the use of participating cooks and/or assistants as tasting judges in all phases.
 They may however, be used as table monitors.

 Judging will be done by preliminary.
 Amount of judges for tasting will be decided according to the number of entries.
-Twenty pieces should be the maximum per judge per category.
+12 pieces shall be the maximum per judge per category.

 CTBA recommends all top ten entries be called out in each category and if possible all trays that make the finals table, but in no particular order.

 Anything goes, but cooks must take a bite at turn-in of their chili before being accepted.

 This is a jack pot item.
 You must start with a dry pinto bean.
 Anything goes but keep in mind it’s the beans that are being judged.